-The study of the Pacific and Asia also stretches beyond this web page and our School.
-The University of Hawai‘i at Mānoa has some 400 faculty teaching and researching about the Pacific in Asia.
-Much of this work takes place in cooperation with SPAS, although located throughout the University.
-Through the centers’ web pages you can find links to programs in many of Mānoa’s disciplines that also focus on the Pacific and Asia.
+The study of the Pacific and Asia at the University of Hawai‘i at Mānoa reaches far beyond the courses and activities of our School alone, with some 400 faculty teaching and researching about the Pacific and Asia.
+Much of this work takes place in cooperation with SPAS—in coursework for degrees, study abroad and exchange programs, library resources, film and speaker series, and special initiatives.
+Through the web pages of our 8 centers, you can find direct links to resources and programs across our campus that also focus on the Pacific and Asia.
 To anyone interested in the study of the Pacific and Asia, there is probably no better place in the United States than the University of Hawai‘i at Mānoa.
 Our faculty and students make this a vibrant place of learning.
-With strong support from our university leadership as well as the various ethnic communities that comprise Hawai‘i, we are able to engage in cutting edge research and teaching as well as maintaining up-to-date links with the Pacific and Asia.
-Our students emerge fully informed of an area’s past and present, mentored by faculty who are leaders in their respective fields.
+With strong support from our university leadership and the various ethnic communities that comprise Hawai‘i, we are able to engage in cutting-edge research and teaching and to maintain up-to-date links with colleagues and institutions the Pacific and Asia.
+Our graduating students emerge extremely well informed of an area’s history, the dynamics of its culture, and its present challenges, mentored by faculty who are leaders in their respective fields.